First update the formulae and Homebrew itself:

 If available, bottled binaries will be used by default except under the following conditions:

-brew install $FORMULAwill use a bottled version of $FORMULA, but
+brew install <formula>will use a bottled version of the formula, but

 --build-from-sourceoption is invoked.

 In order to completely disable bottled builds, simply add a value for

 brew install hub brew update cd $(brew --repository) hub pull someone_else

 brew pull https://github.com/Homebrew/homebrew-core/pull/1234

 /usr/local/binis already in your

 /usr/local.
 We fix this for Homebrew formulae (although we don’t always test for it), but you’ll find that many RubyGems and Python setup scripts break which is something outside our control.

 /usr/localdirectory by default, so there is no need to worry about messing up existing tools.